THINGS TO DO IN COPENHAGEN IN 3 DAYS

 Christiana has about 1,000 inhabitants and 500,000 annual visitors.

-Though Christiana is a lot about drugs, it is also colorful and lively with eco-restaurants (including many with vegan-friendly dishes), workshops, galleries, and music venues offering all sorts of cultural experiences.
+Though Christiana is a lot about drugs, it is also colorful and lively with eco-restaurants (including many vegan-friendly dishes), workshops, galleries, and music venues offering all sorts of cultural experiences.

 Weed is not allowed in Denmark and, thus, you have to be careful when you want to take pictures in the area – though it is a picturesque area, you are advised not to.